LimePoint/opschain/docs/reference/concepts.md

 As steps are rerun from the start we suggest only retrying changes/steps that are idempotent.

-_Note: the logs for the original change are not included when using the `logs-show` command.
+_Note: the logs for the original change are not included when using the `show-logs` command.
 They can still be seen in the original change._

-## Automated Change Rule
+## Automated change rule

 An automated change rule allows the automated creation and execution of a change.

-They exist to facilitate [automated deployments](#automated-deployment) and in the future will enable scheduled deployments.

-### Automated Deployment

-An automated deployment is a type of [automated change rule](#automated-change-rule) that creates a change in a particular environment in response to changes in a project's Git repository.

-Automated deployments mean that OpsChain will poll the project Git repository looking for new commits and will create a new change in the targeted environment if a Git ref changes in the project's Git repository.
+Automated change rules can be configured to automatically create and deploy changes in an environment:

+- at a particular time
+- in response to project Git repository updates

-See [Setting up an Automated Deployment](../automated_deployment.md) for a guide on how to create an automated deployment.
+See [setting up automated changes](../automated_changes.md) for a guide on how to create an automated change rule.

-### Scheduled Deployment

-A scheduled deployment is a type of [automated change rule](#automated-change-rule) that creates a change in a particular environment based on a [cron schedule](https://crontab.guru/).
-The cron schedule supports the [fugit cron format](https://github.com/floraison/fugit#fugitcron).

-Scheduled deployment rules support optional repetition.

-See the [Scheduled Deployment Rules](../automated_deployment.md#scheduled-deployment-rules) section of the [Setting up an Automated Deployment](../automated_deployment.md) guide to learn more.

 ## Controller